 - ✓ tell readers something the characters don't know

 - ✓ add tension and conflict

 - ✓ hide/reveal political or religious messages

-- ✓ reveal a character's real motivation or emotions
+- ✓ reveal a character's true motivation or emotions

-- ✓ add depth to the story
+- ✓ add depth to story

-- ✓ everyone hides things from others and from themselves
+- ✓ everyone hides something, whether from others or from themselves

-- ✓ what works well as motivation for subtext?
+- ✓ what are topics that work well as motivation for subtext?

 - sexual attraction

-- any topic characters don't want to directly confront can be used for subtext.
+- any topic that characters don't want to confront head on can be used for subtext.
 Any topic that reveals character and/or motivation can be used for Subtext.
 Any subject one character can use to needle another character is perfect for subtext

-Note: An interesting point: The more subtext a script has, the better.
+Note: An interesting point: The more subtext a script has the better.
 A good actor's skills are needed to pull it off.
-For actors trying to be recognized, excellent scripts with a lot of subtext (action & dialogue) will let them shine.
+For actors trying to be recognized, excellent scripts with a lot of subtext (Action & Dialogue) will let them shine.

-Example #1: Subtext

-Poor

 DON CORLEONE

 Don't worry.
 I'll terrorize this Woltz guy and have him wake up next to the severed head of his six hundred thousand dollars horse Khartoum.
 This should help him reconsider his decision and give you the role.

 (speaks exactly what he means - no subtext - no mystery to the reader/audience)

 Example #2: Subtext

 Good

 DON CORLEONE

 I'm going to make him an offer he can't refuse.

 (with subtext - the meaning behind the words are powerful - the reader/audience is engaged and wonders what he means)

 'The Godfather'

 Example #3: Subtext

-Good
+Cood

 KID

 What's it like at the North Pole?